Patrickzou/learngit/readme.txt

 Git tracks changes of files
 Creating a new branch is quick and simple.
-The next step is test how to pull request to other's github
+The next step is test how to pull request to other's github I still don't know how to pull my code to other's github...